volodymyrhudyma/blog/content/blog/implement-stack-in-javascript.md

 metaDescription: Learn how to implement a Stack data structure in JavaScript.
   Stack is a linear data structure of a LIFO or FILO type.
 shareImage: /img/stack-in-javascript.jpg
-teaser: Stack is a linear data structure of a LIFO (Last In - First Out) of FILO (First In - Last Out) type, which means that the last item added to the stack will be the first one to be taken out.
+teaser: Stack is a linear data structure of a LIFO (Last In - First Out) or FILO (First In - Last Out) type, which means that the last item added to the stack will be the first one to be taken out.
 Think about a stack as of an array with limited capabilities - you can only...